Baseball in Israel: Ballparks

+In January 2017, the roster of Team Israel traveled to Beit Shemesh to participate in the ground-breaking ceremony for the first-ever dedicated baseball field in Israel.
+The field was expected to take approximately 2–3 months to design, and be available for use by the end of 2017.

+Organization

 Israel Association of Baseball

 The Israel Association of Baseball (IAB), established in 1986, founded by Randy Kahn, is a non-profit organization in Israel.
 Their goal is to promote and develop baseball in Israel.
 In order to accomplish this they teach baseball to youth, organize national tournaments as well as aid in assisting Israeli teams to compete internationally, and procuring the required equipment.
 Additionally they will help organize the league, ensure they have a proper field, train the coaches, umpires and player.

 The IAB is a member of The Olympic Committee of Israel, the Confederation of European Baseball, and the International Baseball Association.
 The above organization in addition to the Israel Sports Authority, recognizes the IAB as the sole governing body for baseball in Israel.

 Notable players to play in the IAB include Alon Leichman and Dean Kremer.

 The following clubs are registered to participate in the IAB; these are mostly youth clubs (Senior teams have a star next to their name:)